Introduction: Models for aggregate losses #

 - Here, we show how the function can be used to implement formulas (1) and (2) (using the function

-in the background).
-This corresponds to themethod="convolution"
+convolvein the background).
+This corresponds to themethod="convolution"approach.

 - A discrete distribution for

-is required.
+\(Y\)is required.
 Note that discretisation methods are discussed in Module 4.
-This is input as a vector of claim amount probability masses after the argumentmodel.sev=
+This is input as a vector of claim amount probability masses after the argumentmodel.sev=.
+The first element must be\(\Pr[Y=0]\). - There is no restriction on the shape of the frequency distribution, but it must have a finite range.

 This is input as a vector of claim number probability masses after the argument

-.
-The first element must be . - The outcome of the function is (1).
+model.freq=.
+The first element must be\(\Pr[N=0]\). - The outcome of the function is (1).
 Additional outputs:

 - Additional options are:

-in the severity model (this allows calculations on multiples of $1)
+x.scale: currency units per unit ofsevin the severity model (this allows calculations on multiples of $1)

 # Bowers 12.2.2